This agreement can be used to let any type of residential property: a flat, a house or a room; furnished or unfurnished.

 At Net Lawman we are manic about using plain English.
-Your AST is jargon-free, with punctuation, and in short sentences.
+Your tenancy agreement is jargon-free, with punctuation, and in short sentences.
 That is what makes it so easy for you and your tenant to understand.

 Using plain English in no way reduces the legal effect of the document.
 In many cases it strengthens it, since if your tenant understands, he will have no excuse not to comply.